FoReWwEr/to-do-app/README.md

 1) **React**: A JavaScript library for building user interfaces.
 2) **TypeScript**: JavaScript with syntax for types.
 3) **SCSS**: A powerful CSS preprocessor for maintaining clean and modular styling.
+4) **BEM Methodology**: For structuring CSS classes in a modular and maintainable way.

 # 🚀 Getting Started
 1) **Repository Clone**: git clone https://github.com/FoReWwEr/to-do-app.git